IDEO-coLAB/demo-blockchain-airbag/README.md

 6. Go to ./finalAssets/

 7. Run server
 - In terminal, run "node server.js"
-	- Currently, server is running on localhost:8000
+- Currently, server is running on localhost:8000 You'll know the server is connected to each Arduino when it prints `Communication is on!
+Successfully connected to Arduino` in the terminal.
+The RFID readers can be flakey.
+If Arduino is connecting but not reading RFID tags, try power cycling and restarting server.

 8. Open index.html in browser